The Vestibulocochlear Nerve (CN VIII)

 Within the distal aspect of the internal acoustic meatus, the vestibulocochlear nerve splits, forming the vestibular nerve and the cochlear nerve.
 The vestibular nerve innervates the vestibular system of the inner ear, which is responsible for detecting balance.
 The cochlear nerve travels to cochlea of the inner ear, forming the spiral ganglia which serve the sense of hearing.

-Fig 1.0 - The origin of the vestibulocochlear nerve from the cerebellopontine angle
+Diagram illustrating the origin of the vestibulocochlear nerve from the cerebellopontine angle.

 A basilar skull fracture is a fracture of the skull base, usually resulting from major trauma.
 The vestibulocochlear nerve can be damaged within the internal acoustic meatus, producing symptoms of vestibular and cochlear nerve damage.